 In order to display the same content in different language, WPML provides content duplication.
-This will create the exact same content in different languages and keep the different copies synchronized.
+This will create the exact same content in different languages and keep them synchronized with the original language content.

 WPML does this, to simplify site navigation.
 When content is duplicated across several languages, the menu, breadcrumbs, links and other site-specific navigation remains correct.
 This way, when visitors go to untranslated content, they remain in the current language.